Circuit breaker replacement schedule

 Frequently Asked Questions

-While some homeowners may be able to replace a simple circuit breaker, it's generally recommended to have an licensed electrician perform this task to ensure it's done safely and properly.
+While some homeowners may be able to replace simple, straightforward circuit breakers, it's generally recommended to have a licensed electrician perform this task to ensure it's done safely and correctly.

 Connect with certified professionals in your area